a-p-i-work/RevShell_API/README.md

 # RevShell
-API to generating Reverse shells on demand
+API to generate Reverse shells on demand